Marcelo-Petrucelli/otclient/README.md

 ## Editions:

 ### OTClient:
 I'v moved the settings.props (which relied on a System Variable) to be part of `otclient\vc14\otclient.vcxproj`.
+If you change folders or paths in this project **It will result in problems to compile** so, if u really need to change it, edit `otclient\vc14\otclient.vcxproj` as text and find the elements `OTCLIENTSDKDir` and `BOOST_ROOT_OTCLIENT`, they are both relative paths that should be changed.
 Removed the criptography from any communications, since we'll be working on it later.

 ### TFS:
 The same was done to TFS, things in settings.props were moved to `forgotten\vc14\theforgottenserver.vcxproj` and are not dependent of any System Variables.
+If you change folders or paths in this project **It will result in problems to compile** so, if u really need to change it, edit `forgotten\vc14\theforgottenserver.vcxproj` as text and find the elements `TFSSDKDir` and `BOOST_ROOT`, they are both relative paths that should be changed.